-- Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Yirgacheffe region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is hand sorted to remove under- and over-ripe cherries and select cherries between 18-22° Brix - Cherries are dried on raised beds in full sun to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
-On very hot days cherries are covered in plastic to control drying rate - Cherries remain on raised beds and are frequently turned for 18-30 days until moisture reaches 10-12% - Dried beans are then sorted in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation where further hand sorting and colour sorting is conducted to improve overall quality - Grade 3 washed lots are categorised this way by the ECX.
-These lots will have a higher defect count than Grade 1 lots, however, our exporting partner does further sorting and removal of defects during milling to ensure Project Origin's G3 lots are cleaner than the minimum standard
+- Coffees are grown and harvested in small-holder farmers' backyards (known as 'garden coffee') in the Yirgacheffe region - Cherries are taken to the washing station where small-holder lots are combined and hand sorted to remove under- and over-ripe cherries and select cherries between 18-22°Brix - Cherries are dried on raised beds in full sun for 18-30 days to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
+On very hot days cherries are covered in plastic to control drying rate - o Moisture content is reduced to 10-12% - Dried beans are then stored in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation - Our local partner, Primrose, does further quality control and sorting during milling.
+As a minimum they do a triple-pass through a colour sorter and a triple-pass through hand-sorting tables to improve overall qualitywhere further hand and colour sorting is conducted to improve overall quality